 Check back here regularly to find out what's going on at The Pam Britton Trust for Dementia.

-As the Trust enters its sixth year and we reflect on its work over the period, we are left with mixed feelings as to what has been achieved and what could have been better.
+As the Trust enters its ninth year and we reflect on its work over the period, we are left with mixed feelings as to what has been achieved and what could have been better.

 One of our new focus areas is in providing access to those Carers who need it, bespoke Advocacy Services.
-Where those living with Dementia and their Carers are not getting what they are entitled to, either in Care support or financial entitlements, then we can direct them to a source of help, and fund this professional support if appropriate too.
+Where those living with Dementia and their Carers are not getting what they are entitled to, either in Care support or financial entitlements, then we can direct them to a source of help, and we can fund this professional support if appropriate too.

 Find out how by contacting us at: